 Yi, F., Wang, Z., Baskin, C.C., Baskin, J.M., Ye, R., Sun, H., Zhang, Y., Ye, X., Liu, G., Yang, X., & Huang, Z. 2019.
 Seed germination responses to seasonal temperature and drought stress are species-specific but not related to seed size in a desert steppe: Implications for effect of climate change on community structure.
 Ecology and Evolution 9: 2149–2159.

 Table 1.
-Bradford hydrotime model results from dr hydrotime function.
+Bradford hydrotime model results for the studied subpopulations in fresh and after-ripened conditions.
+The detailed location of subpopulation codes is shown in Figure 2.
+N treatments = number of water potential treatments that could be included in the model; theta = …; Wb = …; sigma = …; R2 = …